Can I have another Working Holiday?

 Participation through a Recognized Organization (RO)

-A Canadian-based Recognized Organization (RO) that was selected and vetted by the Canadian government offers you the opportunity to participate in the Working Holiday Program two more times.
-And this is in addition to the regular IEC process.
-It is the easiest way to get another open work permit to work in Canada.
+A Recognized Organization (RO), selected and vetted by the Canadian government, gives you the chance to get the Working Holiday two additional times — on top of the regular IEC process.
+It’s one of the easiest ways to get another open work permit for Canada.

 Does this really mean I can get multiple years of Working Holiday in Canada?